Wild Thymes Farm

 Exceptional Specialty Foods

-In the 1980's, with my children in college, I developed a plan for a food business I had dreamed about for many years.
-A self taught cook, my life on the farm had nurtured my creativity in the kitchen.
-After a 28-year hiatus I went back to designing.
-This time I introduced a line of 25 different herb and fruit vinegars, including such exotic flavors as opal basil, hot pepper and blueberry.
-Using my homegrown herbs, I bottled them by hand in the colonial saltbox that Fred and I restored down the road from the main house.
-We began selling them at Farmer's Markets and Craft Fairs.
-It was a wonderful experience.
-Fred and I really enjoyed meeting and getting firsthand feedback from our customers.
-It wasn't long before my products were "discovered" and I was pursued by some of the nations premier retailers including Whole Foods, Crate & Barrel, Wild Oats, Williams-Sonoma, and Grace’s Marketplace to name a few.
-My products, marketed under the Wild Thymes label, developed into one of the hottest new businesses of the late 80's and early 90's.
-I believe that my experience in the fashion industry helped me understand the importance of quality, packaging and marketing.
+In the 1980's, with us in college, Mom developed a plan for a food business she had dreamed about for many years.
+A self-taught cook, her life on the farm had nurtured her creativity in the kitchen.
+She introduced a line of 25 different herb and fruit vinegars, including such exotic flavors as opal basil, hot pepper, and blueberry.
+Using her homegrown herbs, she bottled them by hand in the colonial saltbox that she and Dad had restored down the road from the main house.
+They began selling them at Farmer's Markets and Craft Fairs throughout the Hudson Valley.
+It wasn't long before her products were "discovered" and she was pursued by some of the nations premier gourmet retailers.
+Her products, marketed under the "Wild Thymes" label, developed into one of the hottest new businesses of the late 80's and early 90's.

-Enid and Ann Stettner
+Enid and Ann in the kitchen